kh3dron/notes/machine_learning/the_society_of_mind.md

 - 6 - Insight and Introspection
     - multi-layered perceptrons
     - why you can't "debug" your brain - you can't isolate processes or blocks of memory within your mind, it doesn't seem to work like that
-    - time & speed - we're very lucky that people's brains all seem to work at the same pace
+    - time & speed - we're very lucky that people's brains all seem to work at roughly the same pace
     - communication
         - our mental agents can't talk to one another - they can only reference pointers to common networks of signals & symbols
 - 7 - Problems and Goals